Chomsky's TheorySecondary students aged 12-14 in bottle green cardigans discussing Chomsky's language theory in class

 10. Who Rules the World?
 (2016): In this recent work, Chomsky critiques contemporary power structures and foreign policy.

-As John Collins, a linguistics scholar, once said, "Chomsky's work has not only revolutionized the field of linguistics, but has also left a significant impact on psychology, cognitive science, philosophy of mind, and brain science."
+11. As John Collins, a linguistics scholar, once said, "Chomsky's work has not only transformed the field of linguistics, but has also left a significant impact on psychology, cognitive science, philosophy of mind, and brain science."
 Indeed, a study found that Chomsky is one of the most cited scholars in the academic world, underscoring the profound influence of his work.

 Key Insights: